 You’ve probably heard CBD being talked about a lot, but what on earth is it?

-When people talk about CBD, they are referring to a single molecule found in abundance in the extract of a cannabis plant.
+When people talk about CBD, they are referring to a single molecule found in abundance in the extract of hemp.

 This single molecule has come to be very famous, over and above its other siblings.
 CBD is one member of a very unique family of compounds called cannabinoids.

-Cannabinoids occur naturally, but are exclusively found in cannabis plants.
-The human body also has its own cannabinoids, which are scarily similar to those found in cannabis.
+Cannabinoids occur naturally, but are exclusively found in C. Sativa, C. Indica and hemp.
+The human body also has its own cannabinoids, which are scarily similar to those found in hemp.
 Its almost as if we have evolved to interact with these plants, at the most fundamental biological level.

 In fact, other plants also have the ability to interact with our bodies own cannabinoid system.
 Whilst these don’t contain cannabinoids per se, they have their own similar compounds.

-If you’ve heard of cannabis then i’ll bet you know what THC is.
+If you’ve heard of C. Sativa or Indica, then i’ll bet you know what THC is.
 Traditionally the most famous cannabinoid, THC is responsible for the getting us high or stoned.
 Modern plants have been bred to harbour high amounts of THC, for those adventurers wishing to explore a more intense and greater high.
 THC also has other desirable qualities too.

-Breeders of cannabis have now focused on maximising CBD content in their plants, in light of the emerging understanding of its beneficial effects.
+Breeders of C. Sativa and C. Indica have now focused on maximising CBD content in their plants, in light of the emerging understanding of its beneficial effects.

 Where does it come from?

-You’ll find CBD in cannabis plants, albeit to varying degrees for different varieties.
+You’ll find CBD in all C. plants, albeit to varying degrees for different varieties.
 Thats a separate conversation though.